coreybutler/fenix/README.md

 The request browser will be released as it's own separate app, so it won't be in Fenix 3.0.0.
 I always felt it was a useful tool, and survey results agree... but it also doesn't fit in as well with the original scope of Fenix.
 Moving it to it's own project will help it get the attention it needs to be truly awesome.

 Finally, we're going "open core".
 Most of the features above will be free, but more advanced features are slated for a commercial release.
+As much has we'd like to make this free, devlopment has already grown into a full time effort.

 # Fenix 2.0.0